cubed-dev/cubed/README.md

   <dt>Resume a computation from a checkpoint</dt>
   <dd>Since intermediate arrays are persisted to Zarr, it is possible to resume a computation without starting from scratch.
 To do this, the Cubed <code>Array</code> object should be stored persistently (using <code>pickle</code>), so it can be reloaded in a new process and then <code>compute()</code> called on it to finish the computation.</dd>
   <dt>Straggler mitigation</dt>
   <dd>A few slow running tasks (called stragglers) can disproportionately slow down the whole computation.
-To mitigate this, speculative duplicate tasks are launched in certain circumstances, acting as backups that complete more quickly than the straggler, hence bringing down the overall time taken. <b>[Not yet implemented]</b></dd>
+To mitigate this, speculative duplicate tasks are launched in certain circumstances, acting as backups that complete more quickly than the straggler, hence bringing down the overall time taken.</dd>
 </dl>

 ## Implementation